liamsgordon/medthread_proj/README.md

 1. Processes PDFs of research papers
 2. Analyzes the content of the papers
 3. Determines the relevance of the paper to the hypothesis
-4. Evaluates the usefulness of the paper based on a variety of factors
+4. Summarizes the paper from methods and results section

 ## Built With